 How—Immediately after a win or loss, the customers/prospect is contacted.
 It must be done by an objective third party.
 This could be marketing or sales operations.
 You could hire a third party.
 To ensure these interviews are effective, they must be done against your sales process.

-How You Should React
+How You Should React to get started:

 - Download the Listening Tool Guide.